lukechikkala/zactrack-Documentation/Audio/zt_Audio.md

 	<img src="resources/Untitled.png" width=50% height=50%>
 </p>

-6. In the `Parameters` window of the `PosiStageNet` `CHOP`, select the `Local Address` to any of the IP Addresses that belong to the network interface that is receiving PSN traffic.<br>
+6. In the `Parameters` window of the `PosiStageNet`, select the `Local Address` to any of the IP Addresses that belong to the network interface that is receiving PSN traffic.<br>
 It does not matter which IP Address (in case you have multiple IP Addresses assigned) as PSN is a multicast traffic.<br>
 As long as you have the IP Address belonging to the interface is selected, it will work.
 <p align="center">
 	<img src="resources/PSN_Set_Interface.png" width=50% height=50%>
 </p>

-7. You should now immediately see the tracker information in the `PosiStageNet` `CHOP`.
+7. You should now immediately see the tracker information in the `PosiStageNet`.
 <p align="center">
 	<img src="resources/PSN_Incoming.gif" width=50% height=50%>
 </p>

 8. When there is only one tracker, you should see 9 channels as in the picture above.<br>
-On the right half of the `PosiStageNet` `CHOP`, you will find the channel ID and on the left, the value of relevant channel.<br>
+On the right half of the `PosiStageNet`, you will find the channel ID and on the left, the value of relevant channel.<br>
 The channels are as below:
 ```
 ┏━━━━━━━━━━━━━━━━━━━━━━━━━━┳━━━━━━━━━━━━━━━━━━━┓